augustin-e/PortVulnScan/README.md

 # PortVulnScan
 A network port and vulnerability scanner.
-To use this tool, first download the PortVulnScan
+To use this tool, first download the Port and vulnerability scanner and extract it.

 To run the port scanner.
 1. Open linux command line